phishx-docs/phishx-docs.github.io/docs/en/guide/campaigns/schedules/edit_schedule.md

 ---
-title: Edit Schedule
+title: Edit schedule
 tags:
   - Campaigns
   - Schedules
 ---
-# Edit Schedule
+# Edit schedule

 ::: tip Change your schedules
 You can resend or change any schedule if necessary.